HenryTraynor/Invasion/README.md

 These terms represent rate of birth, rate of death from intraspecific competition, rate of death from interspecific competition, and rate of immigration, respectively, for a species.

-When multiplied by a given time interval, the expectde number of event for each rate is given.
+When multiplied by a given time interval, the expected number of events for each term is given.
 This is the basis of 'contModel.R' and 'probModel.R'.

 **Script Descriptions**